siddharth-ruria/newsapp-v2---REACT.js/README.md

 A React-based news aggregator that provides real-time news updates from around the world.

-(The application was created using React Functional Component architecture)
+(The application was created using React Class Component architecture)
 ## Badges